-The weather at the Grand Canyon in Winter
+The Weather at the Grand Canyon in Winter

 Can I hike into the canyon in the winter?

-Things to go on your Grand Canyon bucket list
+Things to Go on your Grand Canyon Bucket List

-- Hiking from one rim to the other- This needs to be done over two days, but is possible any time of the year, conditions permitting.
+- Hiking from one rim to the other- This needs to be done over two days, but it is possible any time of the year, conditions permitting.

 - But the thing that should go highest on your bucket list is free and easy- watch the sun rise and set over the Grand Canyon.
-It is a deeply spiritual experience and a highlight of my life!
+It is a profoundly spiritual experience and a highlight of my life!

-Where to see the sunset at the Grand Canyon
+Where to see the Sunset at the Grand Canyon